libgdx/libgdx.github.io/_posts/2021/2021-01-08-devlog_5_community_showcases .md

 We are also thinking about ways to better integrate community tutorials into our documentation.
 If you have any ideas, hit us up on Discord.

-That was it for todays Status Report!
+That was it for today's Status Report!
 If you want to pass the time until our first Community Showcase, be sure to check out our [roadmap](/roadmap/), which we recently brought up to date!